Topological games in Ramsey spaces: Introduction

 Ellentuck's theorem can be generalized using the combinatorial properties of two types of families of infinite subsets of integers, namely selective and semiselective coideals.
-This kind of coideals allow to construct local versions of Ellentuck's space, where homogeneity of Borel partitions is delimited and located in a fixed coideal.
-The interaction between Ellenctuk's theorem and coideals on $\mathbb{N}$ has been studied by Mathias, Matet and Todor\v{c}evi\'{c} in \cite{Mathias, Matet1, Todorcevic(BookTopology)} for the notion of selectivity, and extended by Farah and Todor\v{c}evi\'{c} in \cite{Farah, Todorcevic(BookRamsey)} for the notion of semiselectivity. \\
+These kinds of coideals make it possible to construct local versions of Ellentuck's space, where the homogeneity of Borel partitions is delimited and located within a fixed coideal.
+The interaction between Ellenctuk's theorem and coideals on $\mathbb{N}$ has been studied by Mathias, Matet, and Todor\v{c}evi\'{c} in \cite{Mathias, Matet1, Todorcevic(BookTopology)} for the notion of selectivity, and extended by Farah and Todor\v{c}evi\'{c} in \cite{Farah, Todorcevic(BookRamsey)} for the notion of semiselectivity.

 Kastanas in \cite{Kastanas} gave a characterization of the Ramsey property of subsets of $[\mathbb{N}]^{\omega}$ in terms of determined topological games.
-For a fixed partition of $[\mathbb{N}]^{\omega}$ into finite pieces, he presents an infinite game such that either player has a winning strategy if and only if some homogeneous set for the partition can be constructed.
-Local versions of Kastanas' game has been proposed by Matet in \cite{Matet1} for the class of selective coideals, and extended by Di Prisco, Mijares and Uzc\'{a}tegui in \cite{DiPrisco-Mijares-Uzcategui} for the class of semiselective coideals. \\
+For a fixed partition of $[\mathbb{N}]^{\omega}$ into finite pieces, Kastanas presents an infinite game such that either player has a winning strategy if and only if some homogeneous set for the partition can be constructed.
+Local versions of Kastanas games have been proposed by Matet in \cite{Matet1} for the class of selective coideals, and extended by Di Prisco, Mijares, and Uzc\'{a}tegui in \cite{DiPrisco-Mijares-Uzcategui} for the class of semiselective coideals.

 Topological Ramsey spaces deal with the optimal conditions that must be imposed to a combinatorial structure in order to guarantee the existence of homogeneous substructures with respect to finite partitions whose parts are topologically definable.
-In this regard, topological Ramsey spaces form a general combinatorial framework in which the respective notions of Ramsey property and Baire property are equivalent. \\
+In this regard, topological Ramsey spaces form a general combinatorial framework in which the respective notions of Ramsey property and Baire property are equivalent.